 Mizuho Securities Remains a Buy on Xeris Pharmaceuticals (XERS)

-Mizuho Securities analyst Difei Yang maintained a Buy rating on Xeris Pharmaceuticals (XERS) today and set a price target of $14.00.
-The company’s shares closed last Thursday at $4.09.
+In a report released today, Difei Yang from Mizuho Securities maintained a Buy rating on Xeris Pharmaceuticals (XERS), with a price target of $14.00.
+The company’s shares closed last Thursday at $4.66.

-According to TipRanks.com, Yang has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -8.1% and a 32.7% success rate.
-Yang covers the Healthcare sector, focusing on stocks such as Sarepta Therapeutics, Nektar Therapeutics, and Abeona Therapeutics.
+According to TipRanks.com, Yang is ranked 0 out of 5 stars with an average return of -5.7% and a 37.4% success rate.
+Yang covers the Healthcare sector, focusing on stocks such as Sarepta Therapeutics, Selecta Biosciences, and Akebia Therapeutics.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Xeris Pharmaceuticals with a $12.50 average price target.
+Xeris Pharmaceuticals has an analyst consensus of Moderate Buy, with a price target consensus of $12.50.

 See today’s analyst top recommended stocks >>